 🍴 Recipe Tips

-Trimming off the crust removes that issue.
-And using a sandwich cutter/sealer is perfect for helping to get the same shapes and quality from every cut sandwich.
+- Trimming off the crust resolves this issue.
+Utilizing a sandwich cutter/sealer ensures consistent shapes and quality for each sandwich.

 ⏲️ Make Ahead Instructions

-I recommend freezing the sandwiches solid before placing them into an airtight container because it makes them a lot easier to store.
-If you place them in fresh, sandwiches can touch, compress/get smooshed, leak, etc.
+Freezing Recommendations: I recommend freezing the sandwiches solid before placing them into an airtight container because it makes them a lot easier to store.
+If you place them in fresh, sandwiches can touch, compress, get smooshed, leak, etc.

 👩🏻🍳 Storage